JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7925 days**.

-And here is a just a random fact -  **The first commercial chewing gum was sold in 1848 by John B. Curtis, who also made the gum.
-He called the gum "State of Maine Pure Spruce Gum."**.
+And here is a just a random fact -  **The Lion King is the top grossing Disney movie of all-time with domestic gross intake of $312 million**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 09 Sep, 2025.</sub>
+<sub>Last updated by Github Actions on 10 Sep, 2025.</sub>